-- The review panel hearing is independent and impartial. - No individual with prior involvement in the complaint, or the circumstances surrounding it, is permitted to sit on the panel. - The aim of the panel is to achieve a reasonable resolution and, ultimately, attain reconciliation between the parties involved. - Reconciliation between the Trust and complainant is not always achievable, and that it may only be possible to establish facts and make recommendations to reassure the complainant that their case has been taken seriously. - The panel can: - Dismiss or uphold the complaint, in whole or in part. - Decide on appropriate action to be taken. - Recommend changes that the Trust can make to prevent reoccurrence of the problem. - Complainants may feel nervous or inhibited in a formal setting and, therefore, the proceedings should be as welcoming as possible. - When a child is present at the hearing, extra care needs to be taken to ensure that the child does not feel intimidated, as well as ensuring the child's view is represented equally.
+- The review panel hearing is independent and impartial. - No individual with prior involvement in the complaint, or the circumstances surrounding it, is permitted to sit on the panel. - The aim of the panel is to achieve a reasonable resolution. - Reconciliation between the academy / Trust and complainant is not always achievable, and that it may only be possible to establish facts and make recommendations to reassure the complainant that their case has been taken seriously. - The panel can: - Dismiss or uphold the complaint, in whole or in part. - Decide on appropriate action to be taken. - $\circ\;$ Recommend changes that the academy / Trust can make to prevent reoccurrence of the problem. - Complainants may feel nervous or inhibited in a formal setting and, therefore, the proceedings should be as welcoming as possible. - When a child is present at the hearing, extra care needs to be taken to ensure that the child does not feel intimidated, as well as ensuring the child's view is represented equally. - Where the complainant speaks English as a second language, special arrangements or support will be put in place.